Nairn: Paganism

-In 1662 a woman living in nearby Auldearn just two miles from Nairn named Isobel Gowdie was accused and confessed to four counts of Witchcraft and is immortalised in The Confession of Isobel Gowdie, an orchestra piece by composer James MacMillan.
+In 1662 a woman living in Auldearn, 2 mi from Nairn, Isobel Gowdie, was accused and confessed to four counts of Witchcraft and is immortalised in The Confession of Isobel Gowdie, an orchestra piece by composer James MacMillan.

-Practices continued into 1848, as a corps creagh was discovered on the bank of the River Nairn near the town itself.
-A life-sized clay figure filled with needles, placed in such a way that water dipped over its heart.
-It was said that on the clay dissolving, the man the clay represented would die.
+Practices continued into 1848, as a corps creagh was discovered on the bank of the River Nairn near the town—a life-sized clay figure filled with needles placed in such a way that water dipped over its heart.
+It was said that when the clay dissolved, the man the clay represented would die.

-Modern day pagans have formed online groups such as the Scottish Pagan Federation, Highland Pagan Open Circle and East Scotland Heathen Moot which hold Nairnshire residents within their members.
+Modern pagans have formed online groups such as the Scottish Pagan Federation, Highland Pagan Open Circle and East Scotland Heathen Moot which hold Nairnshire residents within their members.

-Sports and Athletics
+Sports and athletics

 Nairn has a wide range of sporting clubs and activities.
-The main Nairn Sports Club located on Viewfield Drive offers facilities for weight and cardio training, tennis, squash, table tennis and badminton among other sports.
-As well as these classes in spinning, pilates and yoga among others.
+The main Nairn Sports Club, on Viewfield Drive, offers facilities for weight and cardio training, tennis, squash, table tennis and badminton, among other sports.
+It offers classes in spinning, pilates and yoga, among others.
 On the coast the Nairn Leisure Centre holds Nairn's only swimming pool as well as indoor and outdoor fitness suites.
 Nairn hosts the only Synchronised Swimming (Artistic Swimming) club in the north of Scotland.

-Most notable of the sporting activities of Nairn is the Nairn Highland Games, a yearly event taking place since 1867, it attracts large crowds of tourists and locals to the town.
+Most notable of the sporting activities of Nairn is the Nairn Highland Games, a yearly event taking place since 1867.
+It attracts large crowds of tourists and locals.
 Events include the more modern half-marathon and traditional Highland games events, the tug-of-war, shot put, highland dancing and tossing the caber.
 These are the only completely free entry games in Scotland.

 Another major entry in the Nairn calendar is the Nairn 10k race.
-Starting in Nairn High Street and ending back there below the clock tower the course leaves the boundaries of the town and takes runners out into the rural landscape of Nairnshire via its roads.
+Starting in Nairn High Street and ending there below the clock tower, the course leaves the boundaries of the town and takes runners into rural Nairnshire via its roads.
 The event also hosts a fun run which is untimed and can be entered by children as young as nine.
 The event is hosted by the Nairn Road Runners, another of Nairn's athletics clubs.
 They practice cross country, road running, hill running and ultra distance races.
-So they can compete themselves staffing of the event is often run by ex-members and volunteers.
+So they can compete themselves, the event is often staffed by ex-members and volunteers.

-The oldest recorded sporting club of Nairn is the Nairn Curling Club established before 1854 as members of the Royal Caledonian Curling Club, the club still hold a complete members' list from 1907 to 2007.
+The oldest recorded sporting club of Nairn is the Nairn Curling Club, established before 1854 as members of the Royal Caledonian Curling Club, The club still has a complete members' list from 1907 to 2007.